 The complete test is £59.95 and includes sensitivity to 81 foods & 28 additives (E numbers) plus vitamin and mineral deficiencies.
 The test takes approximately an hour.

 For all out-calls, a charge of £3 per mile distance from the Borough of Watford is added onto the £59.95 test.
 Most venues will ask for a non-refundable deposit of £30.
-Payment can be made by cash, cheque or bank transfer, but not cards.
+Payment can be made by cash, cheque or bank transfer, but card payments are only possible in the shops.

 I test for food and E-number sensitivity, and for vitamin and mineral deficiencies, with face to face consultation.